NoBlackBoxes/LastBlackBox/boxes/networks/README.md

 </p></details><hr>

+### Physical Layers
+> Connections must be made between computers in order for them to communicate.
+These can be wires carrying electrical signals (from two wires for serial connections to many wires for parallel connections) or wireless that most often uses light (radio waves).
+This is the physical layer of the network...and a message may traverse many different types of physical connections on its path from the sender to the receiver.

+### Architectures
+> The arrangement of connections between computers (nodes) defines the network's *architecture*.
+These can be simple 1-to-1 connections or much more complex.
+Here we will introduce the architecture of our most important network, **the internet**.

 ### Sockets
 > Sockets abstract the idea of a connection between computers.
 A socket communicates to another socket using either TCP or UDP packets.
 It has an address.
 It can listen for and request connections.

-### Physical Layers
-> Connections must be made between computers in order for them to communicate.
-These can be wires carrying electrical signals (from two wires for serial connections to many wires for parallel connections) or wireless that most often uses light (radio waves).
-This is the physical layer of the network...and a message may traverse many different types of physical connections on its path from the sender to the receiver.

 # Project
+### NB3 : Develop a Protocol
+> Let's develop a simple network protocol for communication between our NB3's midbrain computer and hindbrain microcontroller.

+<details><summary><weak>Guide</weak></summary>
+:-:-: A video guide to completing this project can be viewed <a href="https://vimeo.com/1042782602" target="_blank" rel="noopener noreferrer">here</a>.
+</details><hr>

+- Decide on your command format (x,o)
+- Run command server on your hindbrain
+- Send commands from your midbrain

 ### NB3 : Remote Control NB3 (TUI)
 > Let's remotely control our NB3 using a simple text-based user interface (TUI).
 We will detect a keypress in the terminal and send the appropriate command to our hindbrain motor controller.